Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ```sql
 USE hospitals_db;
 ```

-Then, set the variable `@PatientName` to the name of the chosen hospital:
+Then, set the variable `@PatientName` to the name of the chosen patient:

 ```sql
 SET @PatientName = 'Manuel Uhm';
 ```

 Finally, run the `get_prescriptions_for_patient.sql` script (In the following command, replace `/filepath/of/` with the appropriate file path):

 ```sql
 source /filepath/of/get_docs_at_hosp.sql
 ```